 Such notification will allow important community areas to access higher data services.

-Access and reliability any people in regional and remote NT currently do not have access to broadband. any people in the Laynhapuy homelands do not have access to nternet at all and their primary mechanism for communication a landline – which can also be unreliable. cattle producer within 1 hour’s drive of Darwin reports that they are unable to get reliable Internet.
+Access and reliability

+As previously discussed in our opening remarks, many people in regional and remote NT currently do not have access to broadband.
+For example, many people in the Laynhapuy homelands do not have access to internet at all and their primary mechanism for communication remains a landline – which can also be unreliable.
+B4BA has received anecdotal evidence of lack reliable internet connection.
+For example, a cattle producer within 1 hour’s drive of Darwin reports that they are unable to get reliable Internet.
+Issues with speed remain common with reports of people

-in Darwin’s rural area hav varying levels of access ranging from intermittent access, speeds which do not meet the minimum speeds set out in service contract to no access at all.
+in Darwin’s rural area having varying levels of access ranging from intermittent access, speeds which do not meet the minimum speeds set out in service contract to no access at all.

 In remote communities, many people are required to access government services for Internet based government services (ie “Digital by Default”), but are unable to do so due to the lack of access.
 This results in a number of community members missing out on payments, or, in some cases, community members are fined for not completing the required on-line transactions.